-This page outlines general academic integrity policies used by many courses in the CSE department.
+This page outlines general academic integrity policies used by many courses in CSE.
 If a course declares its own academic integrity policy, that policy supersedes the information found on this page.

 Historically, CSE courses account for a large percentage of all Academic Misconduct cases at the UW each year, even though our courses represent only a much smaller percent of the student enrollment.
 The purpose of this page is to make our expectations as clear as possible in the hope that we will reduce the number of Academic Misconduct violations that occur.
 Although most violations involve program code, the expectations apply to any work done for a course.
 The basic principle under which we operate is that each of you is expected to submit your own work.
 In general, any activity you engage in for the purpose of earning credit while avoiding learning, or to help others do so, is likely to be an act of Academic Misconduct.